 Marcela and I find ourselves in the downtown part of Columbia City, Indiana.
 It’s by choice, of course, since I needed to have a couple of The Nook‘s Coney Dogs.

-The Coneys will only set you back about $1.75, which is incredible.
+The coneys will only set you back about $1.75, which is incredible.
 The chili sauce is a family recipe and, with good reason, is kept secret.

 I had seen it on one other menu while in Indiana.
 The breaded cheeseburger is a regional thing burger specialty.
 This particular breaded cheeseburger was not housemade, though.

-Hit up The Nook for an awesome Coney Dog and the super friendly service.
+Suppose you’re in the area; hit up The Nook for an awesome Coney Dog and the super friendly service.

 Brewha Coffee House

-Marcela also stopped into theBrewha Coffee House (120 N Main Street) right after The Nook while I waited in the car.
+Marcela also stopped at the Brewha Coffee House right after The Nook while I waited in the car.
 She ordered and thoroughly enjoyed a Spice Chai Latte with Almond Milk, whatever that means.

-Meanwhile, I was the recipient of some creamy fudge and candies for my patience.
-So, it worked out well for me too.
+Meanwhile, I received some creamy fudge and candies for my patience.